Thank you for visiting the Museum

-From the very early days, Microsoft expanded their ambitions outside of operating systems and programming
+From the very early days, Microsoft expanded its ambitions outside of operating systems and programming

-languages into creating consumer hardware.
-It's first foray in hardware was the Z80 Softcard for the Apple ][,
+languages into consumer hardware.
+Microsoft's first foray into hardware was the Z80 Softcard for the Apple ][,

 made only 5 years after the company's founding.

-Unfortunately, that's not the case for some Microsoft hardware attempts, as many have been sunset.
-In the fast-paced world of tech, platforms shift and morph rapidly.
+Unfortunately, not all of Microsoft's hardware attempts have been successful as their keyboards and mice; the company swings big and sometimes misses.
+In the fast-paced world of tech, platforms morph and shift rapidly.
 See the full list of shut down Microsoft hardware below.

 This article is part of a series.
 Return home to all discontinued Microsoft products.